ajnjanssen/micro-finance/README.md

 - Charts occasionally tell the truth
 - Budget percentages can't fix poor life choices (we tried)
 - Won't help you explain your spending to your partner
+- **Chart tooltips can be laggy on hover** - MUI X Charts tooltip rendering causes performance issues when quickly moving mouse across chart data points.
+Workaround: hover slowly or click on data points in the monthly breakdown table below the chart instead.

 ## 📜 License